godatadriven/azureml_experiment_tracking_tutorial/templates/experiment_tracking/README.md

 Finally, you should see a file `model.joblib` in your `cwd`.
 See, this [link](https://scikit-learn.org/stable/model_persistence.html) for more details on how sklearn uses joblib to store models.

 Now, we know how our training process works.
+But we cannot keep track of the training processes and models.
-Next, we will add experiment tracking to the existing solution such that we can track our experiments in AzureML.
+We can add experiment tracking to the existing solution such that we can track our experiments in AzureML.

-### Adding experiment tracking
+#### 2. Adding experiment tracking
 In this section, we will add experiment tracking to the existing solution.
 The code will still run locally, but the logs will be collected in the clouds.